Board of Directors

 Mary Fabri, Ph.D.

 Dr. Mary Fabri is a clinical psychologist who has worked with torture survivors for more than twenty-five years.
 She was Senior Director of Torture Treatment Services and International Training at Heartland Alliance Marjorie Kovler Center in Chicago for twelve years, where community-based integrated care is provided.
-She served as President of the National Consortium of Torture Treatment Programs for five years and has been on the TASSC Board of Directors since 2005, currently serving as the Chair.
+She served as President of the National Consortium of Torture Treatment Programs for five years and has been on the TASSC Board of Directors since 2005.
 Dr. Fabri now works as an independent consultant working internationally on mental health issues related to trauma, gender-based violence, and HIV.